RoboStack/robostack.github.io/docs/GettingStarted.md

     # this adds the conda-forge channel to the new created environment configuration
     conda config --env --add channels conda-forge
-    # and the robostack channel
+    # and the robostack-staging channel
     conda config --env --add channels robostack-staging
+    # if you want to use Jazzy, also add its own channel:
+    conda config --env --add channels robostack-jazzy
     # remove the defaults channel just in case, this might return an error if it is not in the list which is ok
     conda config --env --remove channels defaults
     ```